 Shower sex is one of those things that sound great in theory, but are a little tricky in practice (also see: car sex).
 Especially if you’re parenting young kids, or tweens, or teens, basically if you’re parenting at all and the threat of being walked in on is real.
 Then there are the physical limitations of having sex in the shower.
 First of all, it usually involves doing it while standing up, which comes with its own set of challenges.
 On top of that, everything is slippery and wet, and let’s face it: those rubber flowers you put on the bottom of the shower to help stop you from falling aren’t exactly setting the mood.
 Add in the fact that shower sex usually involves one person being outside the stream of warm water, shivering in the cold.
 Rude.

-But there are also plenty of pros, like not having to clean anything up afterwards, and knowing your partner is clean and smells good.
+But there are also plenty of pros, like not having to clean anything up afterward, and knowing your partner is clean and smells good.
 If you’re a parent trying to get in a quickie after the kids go to sleep, you’ll want to pay attention to this one.
 If you’re wondering how to have shower sex, here are some tips and positions that will spice up your sex life.

 Get a Grip

 Shower sex isn’t going to work if you keep falling down, so before you start, make sure you have something to hold on to.
-Not everyone is fortunate enough to have a shower with handrails, but in most cases, we do have walls, and should use those for support and balance.
+Not everyone is fortunate enough to have a shower with handrails, but in most cases, we do have walls and should use those for support and balance.

 Turn Up the Heat (Literally)